flawlesscae/LITA-Excel-Classwork/README.md

 1. Data loading and Inspection
 2. Data Cleaning and Formatting

-### Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis
-This involves exploring the data set to answer key questions such as:
+EDA involves exploring the data set to answer key questions such as:
 - Overall sales trend.
 - Which stores are the generating the most revenue.
 - What regions have customers with the most purchasing power.